-In 1978, Eli Reichman won first place in the feature and honorable mention in the picture story categories in the annual College Photographer of the Year contest and was selected for a summer internship at The Los Angeles Times.
-He stayed for a year.
+In 1978, Eli won first place feature and honorable mention in the picture story categories at the annual College Photographer of the Year contest.
+He was selected for a summer internship at The Los Angeles Times, and remained there for one year before returning to college.

-A 1980 finalist in the William Randolph Hearst National Photojournalism Championship, Reichman was a portfolio selection by National Geographic Magazine for one of its three collegiate internships.
+A 1980 finalist in the William Randolph Hearst National Photojournalism Championship, Reichman was selected by National Geographic Magazine for one of its three collegiate internships.

 As photographer at The Kansas City Star, Reichman was a member of the Pulitzer Prize winning staff for photographs of the Hyatt Regency skywalk collapse.
 While completing his Liberal Arts studies at the University of Kansas he was awarded NPPA’s Ehrenreich scholarship and as a staff photographer with The Tulsa Tribune he won the Oklahoma Press Association’s Picture of the Year.